-Advertising revenues increased by \$897,000 to \$2.2 million for the three months ended June 30, 2001, and increased by \$2.1 million to \$4.3 million for the six months ended June 30, 2001, as compared to the corresponding three and six month periods in 2000.
-The increase was due primarily to the increasing number of advertisers purchasing space on our online media properties as well as larger and longer-term purchases by certain advertisers.
-Sales to Sohu's five largest advertisers were 28% and 28% of total revenues for the three and six months ended June 30, 2001, respectively, as compared to 26% and 26% of total revenues for the three and six months ended June 30, 2000.
-Included in advertising revenues for the three and six months ended June 30, 2001 was \$368,000 and \$691,000 from a related party, respectively.
+Advertising revenues increased by \$1.1 million to \$3.4 million for the three months ended June 30, 2002 and increased by \$1.6 million to \$5.9 million for the six months ended June 30, 2002, as compared to the corresponding three and six month periods in 2001.
+The increase was primarily due to (a) the increasing number of advertisers purchasing space on our online media properties (b) larger and longer-term purchases by certain advertisers and (c) due to our 2002 launch of Sohu.net where we provide advertising services to small and medium enterprises.
+Our advertising sales for the three months ended June 30,2002 were also helped by the June 2002 World Cup of Football where advertisers increased their spending.
+The increased advertising volume offset the decreases in advertising prices which we experienced over the past 12 months, and resulted in the overall \$1.1 million increase in advertising revenues.
+Sales to Sohu's five largest advertisers were 20% and 16% of total advertising revenues for the three and six months ended June 30, 2002, respectively, as compared to 28% of total advertising revenues for both of the corresponding three and six month periods in 2001.